wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) A licensed promoter must not promote a class 3 gambling activity on behalf of a society unless the promoter believes on reasonable grounds that the society has obtained a class 3 operator's licence to conduct the gambling activity under [section 37][49].

-    (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) A person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (3) In addition to any penalty that may be imposed under subsection (2), a court may order that the licensed promoter forfeit to the Crown all reward paid to the licensed promoter by the society for promoting the class 3 gambling activity.

     Compare: 1977 No 84 s 38

+    Section 189(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 190 Existing licensed promoter licences